temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 The component renders the product and displays a button for the customer to click.
 Based on the order state, the button is replaced with a confirmation message or a button that lets the customer try again if there's an error.

-Now add a `ProductList` component with the following code:
+Now add a `ProductList` component with the following code that renders each `Product` component:

 <!--SNIPSTART typescript-next-oneclick-page-productlist -->
 [app/page.tsx](https://github.com/temporalio/nextjs-temporal-one-click-template/blob/next-v2/app/page.tsx)